 Andrea has held leadership roles at Coventry University as Associate Head of Performing Arts, Course Director for MA Collaborative Theatre Making and Senior Lecturer in Dance.
 She is currently a PhD student at the Centre for Dance Research, investigating partnership and collaboration, to promote a regional dance ecology.

-I am passionate about the development of Outdoor work and supporting companies working in Street Arts and Outdoor Sector.
-I am currently a board Member for Outdoor arts UK.
+Lou is passionate about the development of Outdoor work and supporting companies working in Street Arts and Outdoor Sector.
+She is currently a board Member for Outdoor arts UK.